Noor Salman trial: Jurors to continue deliberations Friday

 The jury asked to review the statement Wednesday, just a couple of hours into their discussions.

-The statement suggests Salman knew of an attack planned by Omar Mateen and did nothing to stop it.
+The statement suggests Salman knew of an attack planned by her husband, Omar Mateen, and did nothing to stop it.

 Photos: Courtroom sketches of Noor Salman trial